Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 • combined.

-Each of the forms has its own stages or classification.
-Chronic hemorrhoids proceeds through the following stages:
+Each form has its own stages or classification.
+Chronic hemorrhoids occur in the following stages:

 • Stage 1 – there is bleeding, but the nodes do not fall out;

-• Stage 2 - when straining, knots appear from the anus, but independently set back;
+• Stage 2 – when straining, nodes appear from the anus, but are reset back on their own;

-• Stage 3 - the dropped nodes are set manually, that is, manually;
+• Stage 3 – fallen nodes are reset manually, that is, by hand;

-• Stage 4 - it is impossible to set the dropped nodes, or after the reduction they immediately fall out five.
+• Stage 4 – it is impossible to set the fallen nodes, or after setting them five immediately fall out.

 The acute form is characterized by the addition of additional complications: